Havner/trainsim-helper/main/readme.txt

   later.
 My current Lua_Out editor is heavily based on his program, although the current method used here is different.

-  linuxbox for pointing this new method and for notches implementation. nschichan for the idea itself.
+  Smokebox for his invaluable help with getting the FEF-3 right. linuxbox for pointing this new method and for notches implementation. nschichan for the idea itself.